 Photo Credit: Monaghan, Marc

-Paul Watsky, who lives and works in San Francisco and Inverness, CA, is co-translator with Emiko Miyashita of Santoka (PIE Books, 2006); two collections of his own, Telling The Difference and Walk-Up Music (Fisher King Press 2010, 2015), the latter receiving a Kirkus Recommended Review; and has work in The Carolina Quarterly, Interim, Rattle, Smartish Pace, and elsewhere.
-A onetime assistant professor of English at San Francisco State University, he retrained as a clinical psychologist and Jungian analyst, career threads which now intertwine.
-As Poetry Editor of Jung Journal: Culture and Psyche, he delivered a paper in 2016 entitled “Ecocidal Themes in Japanese and English Language Poetry” at the international Jungian congress in Kyoto, and as a psychotherapist specializes in issues related to creativity in the arts and sciences.
-Paul attended the Community of Writers in 2007, 2009, 2011, 2013, and 2017. www.paulwatskypoetry.com
+Paul Watsky (’07, ’09, ’11, ’13, ’17) is co-translator with Emiko Miyashita of Santoka (PIE Books, 2006); two collections of his own, Telling The Difference and Walk-Up Music (Fisher King Press 2010, 2015), the latter receiving a Kirkus Recommended Review; and has work in The Carolina Quarterly, Interim, Rattle, Smartish Pace, and elsewhere.
+A one-time assistant professor of English at San Francisco State University, he retrained as a clinical psychologist and Jungian analyst, career threads which now intertwine.
+As Poetry Editor of Jung Journal: Culture and Psyche, he delivered a paper in 2016 entitled “Ecocidal Themes in Japanese and English Language Poetry” at the international Jungian congress in Kyoto, and as a psychotherapist specializes in issues related to creativity in the arts and sciences. www.paulwatskypoetry.com

-David Watts (’90,’91,’92,’93,’97,’99,’02,’04,’13): David Watts has won the Talent House Press award for the chapbook, Making, and was runner-up in The Francis Lock Prize competition for the most imaginative poem, “loss.”
+David Watts (’90, ’91, ’92, ’93, ’97, ’99, ’02, ’04, ’13): David Watts has won the Talent House Press award for the chapbook, Making, and was runner-up in The Francis Lock Prize competition for the most imaginative poem, “loss.”
 Seven books of poetry, two CD’s of word-jazz, two collections of short stories (Random House and U. Iowa Press) and four anthologies have been published.
 Essays that focus on writing and healing have been published by The NEJM, The Examined Life, and California Medicine.
 His mystery novel, The Lucifer Connection, was released in the summer of 2015 and his futuristic novella, Future Perfect, will be published March, 2016 by Flannigan-Wale of London.
-He created a summer writers workshop, Writing the Medical Experience, hosted by SVCW, Sarah Lawrence College and Dominican University.
+He created a summer writers workshop, Writing the Medical Experience, hosted by CoW, Sarah Lawrence College and Dominican University.
 He was Executive Producer (with Joan Baranow) for the Documentary, “Healing Words: Poetry and Medicine,” which aired on PBS during 2008-9.
 He has taught poetry at the Fromm Institute for twenty years. www.davidwattsbooks.com

 Photo Credit: Karen Schneider

-Maw Shein Win is a poet, editor, and educator who lives and teaches in the Bay Area.
+Maw Shein Win is a Burmese American poet, editor, and educator who lives and teaches in the Bay Area.
 Her poetry chapbooks are Ruins of a glittering palace (SPA/Commonwealth Projects) and Score and Bone (Nomadic Press).
 Invisible Gifts: Poems was published by Manic D Press in 2018.
 She was a 2019 Visiting Scholar in the Department of English at UC Berkeley.
 Win is the first poet laureate of El Cerrito, California (2016 – 2018).
-Her full-length poetry collection is Storage Unit for the Spirit House (Omnidawn, 2020), longlisted for the 2021 PEN America Open Book Award.
-She often collaborates with visual artists, musicians, and other writers and is a Spring 2021 ARC Poetry Fellow at UC Berkeley.
-She attended the Community of Writers in 1994 and 2003. mawsheinwin.com
+Her full-length poetry collection Storage Unit for the Spirit House (Omnidawn, 2020) was longlisted for the 2021 PEN America Open Book Award, nominated for a Northern California Book Award for Poetry, and shortlisted for the Golden Poppy Award.
+She often collaborates with visual artists, musicians, and other writers and was a Spring 2021 ARC Poetry Fellow at UC Berkeley.
+Win’s Process Note Series on periodicities : a journal of poetry and poetics features poets and their process.
+She teaches in the MFA Program at the University of San Francisco. mawsheinwin.com

 Photo Credit: Mary Jane Dean